Travel and transport to Scottish prisons, and help with travel expenses

 - Health certificate 2 or 3

-You can claim for one visit every two weeks and up to a maximum of 26 visits in a 12 month period.
+You can claim for one visit every two weeks and up to 26 visits in 12 months.

 The online application process allows you to upload your income details, receipts and visit confirmation.
 Payment is made into your bank account or cashed at a Post Office.

-To apply online you will need to have an email address.
+To apply online, you will need to have an email address.
 For advice on how to get an email address, contact Get Help with the Cost of Prison Visits.

-If you are unable to make an online claim, you should contact Get Help with the Cost of Prison Visits on 0300 063 2100 and APVU staff will make arrangements for a paper application to be sent you.
+If you cannot make an online claim, you should contact Get Help with the Cost of Prison Visits on 0300 063 2100, and staff will arrange for a paper application to be sent to you.

 You must get a confirmation of visit form stamped at the prison and keep all receipts.

-You may find it helpful to claim in advance of your visit so that you are not out of pocket.
-Further details of how to do this are found online at www.gov.uk/helpwithprisonvisits or by contacting Get Help with the Cost of Prison Visits at 0300 063 2100.
+- It may be helpful to claim in advance of your visit to avoid being out of pocket.
+Further details of how to do this can be found online at www.gov.uk/helpwithprisonvisits or by contacting Get Help with the Cost of Prison Visits at 0300 063 2100.
 For an advance claim, payment can be received before you book travel tickets e.g. train or bus.
 Once you have paid for these tickets, you can upload the receipts onto the portal.
 Similarly, after your visit, upload a copy of your stamped visit form.

-If you are away from home for more than 5 hours you will also be able to claim a light refreshment allowance called subsistence.
+If you are away from home for more than 5 hours, you can also claim a light refreshment allowance called subsistence.

 Further details are available from Get Help with the Cost of Prison Visits or Families Outside.

-If you have any queries about the Scheme, difficulties in competing an application, or seem to be waiting a long time to hear anything about your claim you can contact the following to get help with the cost of prison visits:
+If you have any queries about the Scheme, difficulties in completing an application, or seem to be waiting a long time to hear anything about your claim, you can contact the following to get help with the cost of prison visits:

-All information sheets are available at www.familiesoutside.org.uk All materials Copyright ©Families Outside 2017.
-Publication date: July 2017
+All information sheets are available at www.familiesoutside.org.uk.
+All materials Copyright ©Families Outside 2024.
+Publication date: January 2024